Top 10 tips for self-care at school this yearby Caroline Hardaker

 Give yourself time

-After months spent at home away from your friends and teachers during the national lockdown, it’s bound to feel strange being back at school or college.
+After months spent at home away from your friends and teachers during the last UK lockdown, it was bound to feel strange being back at school or college.

-Following physical distancing and enhanced safety measures in a known and familiar environment where previously you’ve always felt secure, can be unsettling.
+Following enhanced safety measures in a known and familiar environment where previously you’ve always felt secure, will also be unsettling.

-Give yourself time to get used to any new measures and try not to get frustrated by them.
-They’re in place to keep you, your friends and teachers safe – and they won’t be for ever.
+Give yourself time to get used to any new measures at school and try not to get frustrated by them.
+They’re in place to keep you, your friends and teachers safe – and they won’t be forever.

 Be savvy about social media